AdguardTeam/dnsproxy/README.md

-  -t, --tls-port=   Listen port for DNS-over-TLS (default: 0) -c, --tls-crt=    Path to a file with the certificate chain -k, --tls-key=    Path to a file with the private key -b, --bootstrap=  Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53, can be specified multiple times) -r, --ratelimit=  Ratelimit (requests per second) (default: 0) -z, --cache       If specified, DNS cache is enabled -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   A fallback resolver to use when regular ones aren't available (can be specified multiple times) -s, --all-servers Enable parallel queries to all configured upstream servers
+  -t, --tls-port=   Listen port for DNS-over-TLS (default: 0) -c, --tls-crt=    Path to a file with the certificate chain -k, --tls-key=    Path to a file with the private key -b, --bootstrap=  Bootstrap DNS for DoH and DoT, can be specified multiple times (default: 8.8.8.8:53) -r, --ratelimit=  Ratelimit (requests per second) (default: 0) -z, --cache       If specified, DNS cache is enabled -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   Fallback resolvers to use when regular ones are unavailable, can be specified multiple times -s, --all-servers Use parallel queries to speed up resolving by querying all upstream servers simultaneously

 Help Options:
   -h, --help        Show this help message